Employers (EIG) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Strategic actions in 2025 addressed increased California cumulative trauma claim frequency through pricing, reserving, and underwriting changes, with a focus on disciplined risk management and technology-enabled ease of use.
+Strategic actions in 2025 addressed increased California cumulative trauma (CT) claim frequency through targeted pricing, reserving, and underwriting, with expectations for reduced written premium in 2026.

 Launched a new excess workers' compensation product, leveraging AI for rapid development, exposure diversification, and customer expansion.

-Maintained strong retention rates in small commercial franchise, supported by automation and digital distribution investments.
+Maintained strong retention rates and policy growth in small commercial franchise, supported by automation, digital distribution, and AI-driven innovation.

 Recognized for trustworthiness and sustainability, earning accolades from Newsweek and Insurance Business America.